CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/fb-app-guide.md

 First navigate to Facebook.com and login with your personal Facebook account.
 If you don't already have one you’ll need to create one now.

-Note: If you are only using Facebook to manage pages, these instructions will not work you will need a personal Facebook account to continue.
+<div class="uk-alert">Note: If you are only using Facebook to manage pages, these instructions will not work you will need a personal Facebook account to continue.</div>

 Next go to https://developers.facebook.com/apps and click on the green **Register as a Developer** button in the upper right.
 You will more than likely have to verify your Facebook account via phone.
 Once you have finished verifying your account click the **Register as a Developer** button and you will be confronted with a popup. *\[Figure-1\]*